 - Elevated LDL (low density lipoproteins) cholesterol

-Around 5 to 10% of women who undergo hormone replacement therapy experience few side effects such as mood swings, fluid retention and breasts tenderness.
+Around 5 to 10% of women who undergo hormone replacement therapy for women experience few side effects such as mood swings, fluid retention and breasts tenderness.
 However, these side effects are often mild and do not cause any problem.

 If you think the side effects are not mild and causing problem, talk to your doctor.
 The doctor can change the dosage and type of estrogen or progestin prescribed to you to reduce the side effects.